Find Grad Schools

 6 Yearly Graduations

 Utah State University comes in at #13 on our list of the most popular colleges offering master's degrees in transportation & materials moving.
 Roughly 27,600 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,387 per year, while in-state graduate students, on average, pay $6,763 per year.
 During the most recent year for which we have data, 6 people received their master's degree in transportation & materials moving from USU.
-Of these students, 9% were women and 18% were members of underrepresented racial-ethnic groups.
-Data shows that USU graduates that hold this degree go on to make a median salary of $85,493.
+About 25% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #14